kimmykimkw/font_inspector/documentation/project_guide.md

 ### 5. About Page
 - **Project Description**: Detailed explanation of Font Inspector's purpose and technology.
+- **Browser Requirements**: Clear notification that Chrome browser is required for the application to function properly.
 - **How It Works**: Overview of the inspection process.
 - **Privacy & Security**: Information about user data protection and Google authentication.
 - **Team & Contact Information**: Background and contact details for further support.